Do EMF Phone Cases Work? The Science, the Scams, and What Actually Protects You (Australia 2026) -- Clean and Native

 What is the most effective way to reduce phone EMF?

 Speakerphone mode (free) reduces RF power density at your skull by roughly 99% by increasing distance.
 Air-tube headsets eliminate head contact during calls.
 Airplane mode at night removes chronic overnight exposure.
-These three strategies reduce more exposure than any case.
+These three strategies reduce more exposure than any case on the market.

 Are shungite phone cases effective?